ShlomoStept/hn_bot/README.md

 I had fun exploring creating a bot, using API's and learned a lot about an area of computer science that i knew nothing about beforehand.
 So I'm not going to fight **@dang** even though hes killing my project.

-- i hope someone finds this project usefull or fun, feel free to expand on this and build something cool (or even something that evades detection 😉
+- I hope someone finds this project usefull or fun,
+- feel free to expand on this and build something cool (or even 🤫 something that evades detection 😉)

 ## Dependencies
+Contents of requirements.txt

-> beautifulsoup4==4.11.1
+        beautifulsoup4==4.11.1

-> regex==2022.7.9
+        regex==2022.7.9

-> requests==2.28.1
+        requests==2.28.1

-> urllib3==1.26.11
+        urllib3==1.26.11

+to install via pip use:

+        pip install beautifulsoup4==4.11.1 regex==2022.7.9 requests==2.28.1  urllib3==1.26.11

+or via conda use:

+        conda install beautifulsoup4==4.11.1 regex==2022.7.9  requests==2.28.1  urllib3==1.26.11